openedx/studio-frontend/README.md

 1. If you have a `cms/envs/private.py` file in your devstack edx-platform folder, then make sure the line `STUDIO_FRONTEND_CONTAINER_URL = 'http://localhost:18011'` is commented out.
-2. Reload your Studio server: `make studio-restart`.
+2. Reload your Studio server: `make cms-restart-container`.
 3. Run the production build of studio-frontend by running `make shell` and then `npm run build` inside the docker container.
 4. Copy the production files over to your devstack Studio's static assets folder by running this make command on your host machine in the studio-frontend folder: `make copy-dist`.
-5. Run Studio's static asset pipeline: `make studio-static`.
+5. Run Studio's static asset pipeline: `make cms-static`.

 Your devstack Studio should now be using the production studio-frontend files built by your local checkout.